haddocking/haddocking.github.io/education/HADDOCK24/XL-MS-oligomer/index.md

-Throughout the tutorial, coloured text will be used to refer to questions, instructions, and PyMol commands.
+Throughout the tutorial, coloured text will be used to refer to questions, instructions, and PyMOL  commands.

 <a class="prompt prompt-question">This is a question prompt: Answer it!
 (This will be part of the report you should submit)</a>
 <a class="prompt prompt-info">This is an instruction prompt: follow it!</a>
-<a class="prompt prompt-pymol">This is a PyMol prompt: write this in the PyMol command line prompt!</a>
+<a class="prompt prompt-pymol">This is a PyMOL  prompt: write this in the PyMOL  command line prompt!</a>

 <hr>

 ## Setup/Requirements

 In order to follow this tutorial you only need a **web browser**, a **text editor** and [**PyMOL**][link-pymol]{:target="_blank"}
 (freely available for most operating systems) on your computer in order to visualize the input and output data.

-Further, the required data to run this tutorial should be downloaded from [**here**](/education/HADDOCK24/XL-MS-oligomer/XL-MS-oligomer.zip).
+Further, the required data to run this tutorial should be aquired [**from this download link here**](/education/HADDOCK24/XL-MS-oligomer/XL-MS-oligomer.zip).
 Once downloaded, make sure to unzip the archive.

 <hr>

 ## Inspecting the data

 Let us first inspect the available data, namely the structure of the monomeric protein and the cross-links.